Overview

 At the far right are four white arrows exiting the descending limb of Henle; they represent osmosis.
 There is a single white arrow showing water entering the ascending vasa recta.

 The grey arrows indicate solute movements.
 Three are leaving the thick ascending limb (TAL) of Henle; each limb of the vasa recta receives a grey arrow.
-There is more than one ascending vasa recta per loop as indicated in the background.
+There are more than one ascending vasa recta per loop as indicated in the background.

 In order for water to be reabsorbed there must be an osmotic concentration region.
 Solutes are moved to this region by TAL.
 This is represented by three grey arrows pointing outward from TAL.
 The most solute leaves TAL at the bend and decreases as the filtrate moves upward.
 This is indicated by the relative sizes of the three grey arrows.